Skip to main content

 SP initiated

-The SP initiated flow begins on the Anyscale homepage.
+The SP initiated flow begins on the Anyscale console.
 Enter your work email and click Next.
 You should be automatically redirected to your IdP and then back to Anyscale.

 If your email is associated with multiple organizations, you are prompted to select the organization you wish to log in to after confirming you have access to the email address through a magic link sent to your email.
 If the organization requires SSO, you are redirected to your IdP to log in and then back to Anyscale.